Swedish parties make deal to govern with hard-right support

 “We will also carry out a thorough review of the entire penal code, with tougher penalties for violent and sexual crimes,” Kristersson said on Facebook.

-Kristersson was to meet Friday with the speaker of Parliament who was expected to task him with formally forming a Cabinet.
-A parliamentary vote on electing Kristersson as prime minister was expected on Monday.
+Kristersson met Friday with the speaker of Parliament who tasked him with formally forming a Cabinet.
+A parliamentary vote on electing Kristersson as prime minister was scheduled for Monday.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.